GeraldScott/htmx-movies/tasks/TEST-PLAN-MCP.md

 Tests for the delete film functionality (Phase 3).

+**Important:** Delete buttons use `hx-confirm` which triggers browser dialogs.
+See "Handling Browser Dialogs" section above for the MCP tool pattern.

 ### 9.1 Delete Button Visible
 **Action:**
 1. Login and navigate to `/films`
 2. Add a film if none exist
-3. Observe the film list
+3. Take snapshot and observe the film list

 **Expected:**
 - Each film has an "X" delete button/badge next to it
-- Delete button is styled with red/danger color
+- Delete button appears as StaticText "X" in snapshot

 ### 9.2 Delete Confirmation Dialog
 **Action:**
 1. Click the "X" delete button on a film
+2. Observe that click times out (dialog is blocking)

 **Expected:**
-- Browser shows confirmation dialog "Are you sure you wish to delete?"
-- Film is NOT deleted yet (dialog is blocking)
+- Click tool returns timeout error (this is expected)
+- Dialog is blocking - use `handle_dialog` to proceed

 ### 9.3 Delete Cancelled
 **Action:**
-1. Click "X" on a film
+1. Click "X" on a film (will timeout)
-2. Click "Cancel" on confirmation dialog
+2. Call `handle_dialog` with `action: "dismiss"`
+3. Take snapshot

 **Expected:**
 - Film remains in the list